indaam/mfive-cw/README.md

 or `yarn mfive build` to build

+## Setup

+!important, by default app will create auto-config `mfive.config.json` after scan src dir then create.
+But You can change your src dir & build target

 ## How it work?

 By default, this app will scan `src` directory then create automatic setup base on type file.
 Example, will find js, will create babel compiler, also when find scss or pug file, will create automatic setup